-In connection with the Loan Payable described in Note 7, the Company is required to be in compliance with a minimum cash covenant and is subject to a conditional borrowing base measured on a trailing three-month net revenue basis, which begins with the financial reporting for the period ending June 30, 2023.
+In connection with the Loan Payable described in Note 7, the Company is required to be in compliance with a minimum cash covenant and is subject to a conditional borrowing base measured on a trailing three-month net revenue basis, which began with the financial reporting for the period ended June 30, 2023, and has been tested monthly thereafter.
 The lender also has the ability to call debt based on a material adverse change clause, which is subjectively defined.
 If the Company is not in compliance with the minimum cash covenant, conditional borrowing base requirements, or the subjective acceleration clauses are triggered under the agreement, then the lender may call the debt resulting in the Company immediately needing additional funds.
-As of June 30, 2023, the Company is in compliance with the minimum cash covenant and the conditional borrowing base requirements as set forth in the Loan Agreement.
+As of September 30, 2023, the Company is in compliance with the minimum cash covenant and the conditional borrowing base requirements as set forth in the Loan Agreement.